-As part of an integrated government-contractor team that completely reimagined the whole technology ecosystem used for mine oversight, we were able to help bring digital government to the mining industry in BC.
+As part of a government-contractor team, we completely reimagined the technology for mine oversight and helped bring digital government to the mining industry in BC.

 The technologies that supported mine oversight in British Columbia had outgrown their existing structure and needed an overhaul — one that emphasized a shift to a system of modern web-based open source applications for mine inspectors, staff, and the public to engage and understand mine information.
 The legacy system was largely stand-alone, relied heavily on manual processes, and had clear limitations.
 It was unable to support integrated analysis or integrated decision-making across the process of mine oversight.

 Through coordinated and accessible data, the Ministry of Mines recognized the opportunity to do several things for the government software development project:

 - improve the functionality available to ministry staff

 - better inform the public on mine status

 Our team was tasked with solving an array of complex legacy-based problems.
 Through on of the largest scale agile projects taken on by the BC government, the solution was to create Mines Digital Service (MDS), a multifaceted system of applications containing three products:

 CORE + MineSpace + BC Mine Information